Let's Talk Politics Second Installment: Who's Who

 For our first Let’s Talk, we’re excited to present two discussions, each featuring five NHP alumni writers.
-In the first installment, we’re joined by Vichet Chum, Gloria Majule, Dan O’Brien, Lina Patel, and Jonathan Spector.
+In the first installment, we’re joined by Vichet Chum, Gloria Majule, Lina Patel, and Jonathan Spector.

 Vichet Chum